trisfaizal/Marketing-Site/src/_posts/2018-11-13-scheduled-maintenance.md

 image_featured: false
 ---

 The maintenance was a success and everything is back to normal.
-We will release a post about the changes later this week.
+Read about that update in our [Maintenance Debrief](/operations/2018/11/15/maintenance-debrief/).

 ---